 These keep an adventurer up and running, and need to be listed as they have specific effects within the system.
 Cost is for a day’s dose, and high doses do not stack effectively – the benefits and drawbacks cancel out.

 • Activated charcoal: negates upcoming Affliction damage from most ingested poisons.
-Load 0, Resources 1.
+Resources 1.

 • Antibiotics: negates upcoming Affliction damage from bacterial diseases.
-Load 0, Resources 2.
+Resources 2.

 • Painkillers, over the counter: ignore one die of penalty from negative Mettle.
-Load 0, Resources 1.
+Resources 1.

 • Painkillers, prescription: ignore two dice of penalty from negative Mettle.
-Load 0, Resources 2.
+Resources 2.

 • Stimulant, over the counter: ignore a die of Fatigue drain from Concept.
 Includes coffee.
-Load 0, Resources 1.
+Resources 1.

 • Stimulant, prescription: ignore two dice of Fatigue drain from Concept, and one die of penalty from negative Mettle.
-Load 0, Resources 2.
+Resources 2.

 Standard Kits